top of page

 P.E.
 Sharpless Co. ephemera, courtesy of the Concord Township Historical Society archives

-Today, scant buildings that were once the powerhouses of the P.E.
-Sharpless Company empire remain.
+Today, only scant buildings remain that were once the powerhouses of the P.E.
+Sharpless Company empire.
 The Concordville plant was repurposed for a time as a cold storage food facility known as the Concord Food Bank before being used briefly as a facility for the Royal Mushroom Company.
-The buildings were entirely demolished in the latter half of the 20th century, and all that remains is a block of concrete foundation and a small bridge over Ward Creek connecting the two stream banks.
-The land is now owned by the Newlin Grist Mill Foundation.
+The buildings were entirely demolished in the latter half of the 20th century, and all that remains is a concrete foundation block and a small bridge over Ward Creek connecting the two stream banks.
+The land is now owned by the Newlin Grist Mill.

 Miniature of the Royal Mushroom Cannery in the former P.E.
 Sharpless Co. creamery in Concordville, photo courtesy of Concord Township Historical Society archives / Concord Food Bank in the former P.E.
 Sharpless Co. creamery in Concordville, photo courtesy of Concord Township Historical Society archives

 The P.E.
-Sharpless House itself is the only pristine local reminder of the Sharpless Dairy empire and is being recognized in recent times as such.
+Sharpless House is the only pristine local reminder of the Sharpless Dairy empire and is being recognized as such in recent years.
 The P.E.
 Sharpless House won the 2023 Preservation Award for Site Preservation from the Heritage Commission of Delaware County.
 The P.E.
 Sharpless House also received a Determination of Eligibility for the National Register of Historic Places from the Pennsylvania State Historic Preservation Office in 2023 for both its Queen Anne Victorian architecture and for the historic significance of P.E.
 Sharpless.
 The house was listed on the National Register of Historic Places on September 9, 2024.
-This house is a private residence, and not open to the public.
+This house is a private residence and not open to the public.

 P.E Sharpless House in Concordville, photo courtesy of the Concord Township Historical Society archives